-A couple of weeks ago I was on twitter and I came across Dr. Monica F. Cox after participating in a #BLACKandSTEM twitter chat.
-I clicked on her twitter profile and checked out some of her tweets and knew I had to follow her.
+A couple of weeks ago I was on Twitter and I came across Dr. Monica F. Cox after participating in a #BLACKandSTEM Twitter chat.
 I like to keep my Mademoiselle Scientists network growing because it helps me build a strong support system.
-In an earlier post I talked about the importance of professional mentors and how I didn’t have may women STEM mentors growing up.
-I’m glad to see that I’m finding mentors everywhere!
+In an earlier post I talked about the importance of professional mentors and how I didn’t have many women STEM mentors growing up.

 Mademoiselle Scientist/Spotlight on Science: Dr. Monica Cox: